AlainPDev/AlainPDev/README.md

 Then I found out that job has another name in tech.

-I'm a nurse who spent 20+ certifications moving into software and security.
+After years of study AND 20+ certifications, I'm ready to move into software and security.
 The career change is narrower than it looks:

 | In the hospital | In tech |
 | --- | --- |